Using RankedVote

 And, although RankedVote's design is simple on the surface, its capabilities run deep.

-With RankedVote's advanced features, you can unleash the power of ranked-choice voting inside your team, organization, or online community.
+With RankedVote's advanced features, you can unleash the power of ranked choice voting inside your team, organization, or online community.
 You can make decisions you know have the strongest support.
-You're only limited by your imagination.
-You can do anything from select a next book for your book club to running voter education campaigns across the largest city in the U.S.
+The only limit is your imagination.
+RankedVote has been used for everything from selecting the next book for a book club to naming snow plows to running voter education campaigns across the largest city in the U.S.

 Read on to understand the full extent of what RankedVote has to offer.